DanielssonThomas/space-tracker/README.md

 Its a Next.js project, bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+Not currently implemented, however the project will be using [the space devs Launch Library 2](https://thespacedevs.com/llapi)
 ## Getting Started

 you can run the development server with `npm run dev`, `yarn dev` or `pnpm dev`